 Note: The full instructions are provided in the recipe card below.

 Preheat the oven to 350°F (175°C) and position the oven rack in the middle.
 Grease a 13” x 9” baking dish with butter, ensuring all sides and corners are well coated.
-Sprinkle cornmeal evenly over the greased baking dish, covering the bottom and sides.
-Gently shake off any excess cornmeal from the dish.
-Set the prepared baking dish aside.

 In a large skillet over medium-high heat, melt the butter.
 Add the chopped onions and salt to the skillet and cook them until they become soft and transparent; do not let them brown for about 5 to 10 minutes.
 Remove the skillet from heat, and stir in half of the milk.
 Set aside to cool to room temperature.